ObadaMoustafa/mix-app/README.md

 > _Note: you have to make your own account if you don't have ((( **it's free** )))._

 then it's ready to use
-simply go to you cli I in the root folder of project and excute
+simply go to you cli I in the root folder of project `mix-app` and execute

 ```
 npm start
 ```

-to run tests excute this line in the same root path
+to run tests execute this line in the same root path

 ```
 npm run test